John Peter McArthur

 John Peter McArthur (July 16, 1862 – February 19, 1942) was a politician from Alberta, Canada.

 McArthur first ran for the Legislative Assembly of Alberta in a by-election on October 31, 1911 after the death of his brother Archibald J. McArthur a few months earlier.
-He would have Harold Riley who was the brother of Ezra Riley the previous representative for the seat, in the brothers by-election.
-McArthur would be handily defeated as Riley and the Conservatives would surprisingly sweep this and 3 other by-elections in a wave of support held on the same day.
+His opponent was Harold Riley who was the brother of Ezra Riley, who held the seat 1906-1910,.
+In the so-called "brothers by-election", McArthur was handily defeated as Riley and the Conservatives surprisingly swept this and three other by-elections held on the same day.

-During the 1913 Alberta general election Incumbent Riley moved to the neighboring electoral district of Bow Valley leaving the riding vacant.
-McArthur won his second attempt at office and held the district for 1 turn before being defeated by Fred Davis in the 1917 Alberta general election.
+In the 1913 Alberta general election, incumbent Riley ran in the neighboring electoral district of Bow Valley district, leaving the riding vacant.
+McArthur won the seat and held it for four years before being defeated by Fred Davis in the 1917 Alberta general election.